epfl-espace/cometwiki/concurrent_engineering.md

 > Also, before the session starts, you need to create a mission/system model in the Concurrent Design Tool.
 {.is-warning}

-The SEs/SFs must make sure that the relevant **experts** and **subsystem specialists** will attend the concurrent engineering sessions.
+The SC must make sure that the relevant **experts** and **subsystem specialists** will attend the concurrent engineering sessions.
+The list of relevant experts/specialist is defined with input from the SFs/SEs of which roles are required.

-In addition, SEs/SFs should define a timeframe for the study: when it will take place and how many session the study requires.
+In addition, SEs/SFs should define a timeframe for the study: when it will take place and how many session they deem the study requires.

 > Providing a **timeframe** for the study is critical.
 How long a study should be is always a bit random.
-At ESA, concurrent design studies often end after 8 sessions (each session is 4-h long).
+At ESA, concurrent design studies often end after 8 sessions (each session being 4 hours long).
 Avoid falling into the trap of the never-ending refinement cycle by defining a hard end-date for your study.
 {.is-warning}

+All the information gathered and details defined as part of this step shall be put together in a slide deck to be used during the [kick-off](#kickoff) of the study.

 #### Step 2: Setup

-To set up the infrastructure for the CE sessions, organizers shall follow the [preparation checklist](/cdf#preparation_checklist) for how to setup the CDF.
+To set up the infrastructure for the CE sessions, SF/SEs, together with logistical support if needed, shall follow the [preparation checklist](/cdf#preparation_checklist) for how to setup the CDF.
 Beware that some actions are required several days/weeks prior to the start of the study.

 The previous checklist includes material and equipment, as well as additional furniture (table, etc.), software installation, and logistics recommendations.

 ### During {#during}

-#### Step 3: Kick-off
+#### Step 3: Kick-off {#kickoff}

-A kick-off meeting is held in which SEs/SFs and often the customer presents to the rest of the team the why behind the study; i.e., they describe why the mission/system is relevant, provide context and scope about mission goals, requirements and constraints, and introduce the results of a potential first system analysis conducted during [peparation](#prep).
+A kick-off meeting is held in which SEs/SFs and often the customer presents to the rest of the team the rationale for the study; i.e., they describe why the mission/system is relevant, provide context and scope about mission goals, requirements and constraints, and introduce the results of a potential first system analysis conducted during [peparation](#prep).

 #### Step 4: Start the design